swcarpentry/training-course/_submissions/round-08/0/2014-01-15-neem-serra.md

   - Biography
   - Live 01
 ---
 Hi!
-I&#8217;m Neem Serra.
+I'm Neem Serra.
 I currently work in St. Louis as an iOS developer for MasterCard.
 My background is in evolutionary biology and genomics.